 Owning a classic car is a pleasurable and challenging cauldron of emotions that cannot be matched by owning any other car.
-One moment you can be enjoying the thrill of a country ride with the roof down, wind blowing in your hair…and then 30 minutes later, it won’t start.
-Alas, it’s the joy of owning a classic car, you have to take the rough with the smooth.
+One moment you can be enjoying the thrill of a country ride with the roof down, wind blowing in your hair, and 30 minutes later, it won’t start.
+Alas, it’s all part of owning a classic car: you have to take the rough with the smooth.

-You'll find that all the presenters of Top Gear own classic cars, celebrities such as Chris Evans famously owns a few very expensive classic Ferrari's -but why do us car enthusiasts love classic cars so much?
+You'll find all the former presenters of Top Gear own classic cars, while Chris Evans owns a few very expensive classic Ferraris, but why do we car enthusiasts love the classics so much?

-I think it’s because classic cars have real character and a history that set them aside from all other cars.
-They are sometimes challenging to drive but for me, one of the biggest reasons to own a classic car is they are beautiful…and they are a great investment!
-So much so, that they are now seen as a much better investment than savings accounts.
+I think it’s because classic cars have real character, and a history that sets them aside from all other cars.
+They're sometimes challenging to drive but for me, one of the biggest reasons to own a classic car is their beauty, and they can be a great investment.
+These days, they're often seen as a smarter investment than a savings account.

 What car to buy?

-This post was written by car enthusiast and blogger Mark Shaw from Cornwall who runs the popular cool cars blog.
+Car enthusiast and blogger Mark Shaw lives in Cornwall and runs the popular cool cars blog